B.A., Summa Cum Laude, Wake Forest University, membership in Phi Beta Kappa and Psi Chi

 In addition to nearly 10 years of training in cognitive-behavioral psychology to earn my doctorate, postdoctoral certification, and licensure, my dissertation was on behavior therapy and I have completed many other research projects on the application of behavioral psychology for clinical benefits, as well as personality development, motivation, and social skills.
 My research is published in the top behavioral psychology journals, such as Behavior Therapy, The Behavior Analyst, and The Journal of Applied Behavior Analysis.
 Combined, my studies have been cited over 1,500 times in the clinical literature.
 I also have published papers on social-skills assessment/treatment and the development of children's locus of control.

 One unique feature of my practice is that I am a former university professor, where I taught and conducted research on the assessment and treatment of mental illness, personality development, motivation, social skills, positive psychology, and research methodology.
 I have published and/or presented over 75 articles on these topics and I draw upon my extensive research and teaching experience when working with my clients.
-I firmly believe in educating my clients about the therapy process and working collaboratively with them to treat symptoms and improve quality of life.
+I firmly believe in educating my clients about the therapy process and working collaboratively with them to treat symptoms, enhance performance, and improve quality of life.